back to the blog

 • Security assessment (CA-2)

-• Panoptic Scans Solution: NIST-aligned scanning methodology with detailed control mapping for audit evidence
+• Panoptic Scans: NIST-aligned scanning methodology with control mapping for audit evidence

 CMMC (Level 1-2)